hugbot1/dpad-color-changer-wiiu/README.md

   --drc-image=images/drc.png
 ```

-## Both RPX and WUHB files are ment for Aroma ONLY
+## Both RPX and WUHB files are meant for Aroma ONLY